Category Archives: Danish Royals

 Caroline Mariane of Mecklenburg-Strelitz; Credit – Wikipedia

 In 1839, when Frederik’s father succeeded to the Danish throne, Frederik became Crown Prince.
-Frederik needed to marry again and he heard about Caroline Mariane of Mecklenburg-Strelitz, a German princess who had been taught Danish by a Danish poet.
+Frederik needed to marry again.
+He heard about Caroline Mariane of Mecklenburg-Strelitz, a German princess who had been taught Danish by a Danish poet.
 Caroline Mariane was the daughter of Georg, Grand Duke of Mecklenburg-Strelitz and Princess Marie of Hesse-Kassel.
 33-year-old Frederik and 20-year-old Caroline Mariane were married in Neustrelitz in the Grand Duchy of Mecklenburg-Strelitz on June 10, 1841.
 On June 21, they arrived in Denmark and made a festive entrance in Copenhagen.
 Once again, the marriage was childless and unhappy.
 Caroline Mariane was inexperienced, shy, and nervous and no match for Frederik’s boisterous temperament.
-In 1844, she went to visit her parents and refused to return to Denmark.
+In 1844, she visited her parents and refused to return to Denmark.
 The couple divorced on September 30, 1846.

 Louise Rasmussen; Credit – Wikipedia